 801 Haddon Avenue • 856-240-1164

 “I like to think of our food as New American, hyper seasonal and globally inspired,” says Neilly Robinson, business and life partner with chef David Viana.
-They present a frequently changing (and never repeating) four-course menu that recently included char siu pork over fried rice; a Spanish-inspired duck with potato pancake, romesco and duck confit croquette; and masa corn noodles with charred corn salsa in lemongrass and coconut milk.
+They present a frequently changing (and never repeating) four-course menu that has included char siu pork over fried rice; a Spanish-inspired duck with potato pancake, romesco and duck confit croquette; and masa corn noodles with charred corn salsa in lemongrass and coconut milk.
 Sitting at the kitchen counter amounts to dinner and a show.
 BYO.

 3853 Route 516 • 732-727-9444